4ndrewparr/clarius-tha-1/README.md

 $ docker container run -d --rm -p 8888:8888 <image-name>
 ```

-3. Finally, go to http://localhost:8888/apidocs/ to interact with the API.
+3. Go to http://localhost:8888/apidocs/ to interact with the API.
 You can test POST calls with the sample images in this repository or uploading your own images.

 https://user-images.githubusercontent.com/49324844/156843215-c124078f-6ee3-4a9a-bbd1-c6550046f280.mp4